begolu2/rktik-thesis/01_introduction.md

 This shift in the goals of the study project, combined with the remnants of various side projects embedded in the Souma app, left the code base in a cluttered state.
 Therefore, after the end of the study project, I started developing Rktik as a new web-based platform based on the server-side component of Souma.
 It has now a much more limited focus: Developing a social publishing platform that implements a new concept of individual and group identity online.
 The goals of this process were , in order of priority:

-1. Bringing the application from prototype status to an application open for endusers
+1. Bringing the application from prototype status to an application ready and useful for endusers (**completeness**)
-2. Selecting an effective, yet minimal set of features for personas and movements that allows an efficient management of privacy
+2. Selecting an effective, yet minimal set of features for personas and movements that allows an efficient management of privacy (**feasibility**)
-3. Stripping out and refactoring code from the Souma prototype that is no longer required in Rktik
+3. Stripping out and refactoring code from the Souma prototype that is no longer required in Rktik and unneccessarily increases the coplexity of the source code (**maintainability**)

 ## Problem: Privacy and Identity